ReelPlays/SIA-SOCIAL-MEDIA-APP/README.md

 - The application expects PostgreSQL to be running locally
 - Supabase integration requires manual setup
-- No email verification system is implemented yet
 - Images are stored using Supabase storage

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Material UI for the component library
-- Supabase for authentication and storage
-- gqlgen for GraphQL implementation in Go

----

-Made with ❤️ by [Your Name]